Clark State College: Accreditation

 Clark State College is accredited by the Higher Learning Commission.
+The institution is a member of the Strategic Ohio Council for Higher Education (SOCHE).

 Athletics

 The Clark State College athletic teams are a member of the National Junior College Athletic Association (NJCAA), regularly playing teams in the Midwest.
 Clark State is also a participating member of the Ohio Community College Athletic Conference (OCCAC).